-The Major Facilities Roadmap is a planning tool that will inform future decisions on the planning and delivery of the City of Coquitlam's facility renewals, expansions, and additions for the next 30 years.
+The Major Facilities Roadmap is a planning guide that will inform future decisions on the planning and deliver of the City of Coquitlam's facility renewals, expansions, and additions for the next 30 years.
 There are several core-planning principles and considerations that must be factored in:

-Principle 1 - Maintaining Aging Facilities (Existing)
+Principle 1 - Maintaining Existing Aging Facilities

 Several facilities need significant investments in the coming decade, as they will be nearing the end of their functional life.
-With buildings dating back as far as 1901, some facilities provide programming and services that are beyond their original design intentions and current building capacity.
+With buildings dating back as far as 1912 (i.e., Mackin House), some facilities provide programming and services that are beyond their original design intentions and current building capacity.
 Careful considerations and planning are required for future investment in the existing or replacement facilities to ensure they will serve the community best in the long term.